 - large cell carcinoma

-Though healthcare professionals today more often rely on biomarker testing, they may not always perform the test.
+Though healthcare professionals today rely on biomarker testing more often, they may not always perform the test.
 A person with NSCLC should ask their doctor to do genetic testing if they have not already.
-Targeted therapies are typically more effective and have fewer side effects.

 Experts consider a person a nonsmoker if they have smoked fewer than 100 cigarettes in their life.
 Data from a

 The most common NSCLC genetic mutations in nonsmokers include: